ciretorres/2HAWC/README.md

   * How does this information is create in the machine-system?
   * What is the sound representation of all this?

-Also we are interested in explore the quantities of time from the cascade particles events of Gamma-Ray that allow us to infer the reconstruction of the trajectory angle.
+Also we are interested in explore the quantities of time in nanoseconds (ns) from the cascade particles events of Gamma-Ray that allow us to infer the reconstruction of the trajectory angle.

 The pictorical representation of the 39 Gamma-Ray sources from the 2nd HAWC Observatory Catalogue mapped into a 3D computer-based spherical coordinates system, might hope been integrate in the future, as many as possible, with mostly all of the aspects from the phenoma, like in a quantum resolution perhaps, with the work developed in the Astronomic Hackatón 2018 with [UNAM's Astronomy Institute](http://www.astroscu.unam.mx/IA/index.php?lang=es), Dr. Magda González, Sergio Hernández, and the founders of the summon Carles Tardío, Rodrigo Treviño, Leslie García and everyone who were involved in the support of the project.